Local-first AI terminal · Claude · Codex · Gemini · Qwen

 AI agents control your terminal

-Terminal management (list, create, run, read, close, write) + file tree + git status + 6 swarm coordination tools + 7 memory tools (write, search, list, related, link, graph, primer).
+Terminal management (list, create, run, read, close, write) + file tree + git status + 6 swarm coordination tools + 13 memory/learning tools (write, search, list, related, link, graph, primer, anticipate, pool, self-check, feedback, conflicts, audit) + 6 code-graph tools (explore, callers, callees, impact, search, locate).

 Auto-registers with every agent